UC Berkeley-UCSF Joint Medical Program (JMP)

 About the Program

-The UC Berkeley-UCSF Joint Medical Program (JMP) is a five-year graduate/medical degree program.
-The pre-clerkship years are spent at UC Berkeley, engaging in a leading-edge integrated problem-based-learning medical curriculum while simultaneously earning a master's degree (MS) in the Health and Medical Sciences at UC Berkeley's School of Public Health.
-After 2.5 three years, our students move across the bay to UCSF to finish their medical education and receive their medical doctorate (MD).
+The UC Berkeley–UCSF Joint Medical Program (JMP) is a five-year graduate/medical degree program.
+Students spend their pre-clerkship years at UC Berkeley engaging in a unique medical curriculum centered around student-led inquiry while simultaneously earning a master’s degree (MS) in the Health and Medical Sciences at Berkeley Public Health.
+After two and a half years, students move across the Bay to UCSF to finish their medical education and receive their medical doctorate (MD).

 Visit Program Website